While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 It can also be tempting to stop taking a medication once it starts working.
 But research has found that

-When you find a med that works, you may need to continue taking it to keep your condition managed.
+When you find a med that works for symptoms of bipolar disorder, you may need to continue taking it to keep your condition managed.

 Staying in touch with your care team about tracking your treatments can help.
 These appointments and check-ins can help ensure that the medication is still working as it should and that it’s not affecting your health in any unintended ways.